 1. Have a strong remote work policy (and make sure employees know what it is).

 A great remote work policy clearly defines when and under what conditions remote work is permitted (or encouraged), who is eligible, and any steps employees need to take in order to take advantage of the policy.
-If you don’t have a policy in place, one can be adopted and communicated with relative ease.
+If you don’t have a policy in place, HR planning is in order.
+One can be adopted and communicated with relative ease.
+Also, adopt best practices in keeping team building alive during COVID-19.

 2. Encourage sick employees to stay home.